Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices

 \subsection{Plantard multiplication by a constant}

-We propose the first optimization technique for efficient Plantard multiplication by a constant on Cortex-M3 in Algorithm \ref{alg:mod_mul_M3}.
+The first optimization technique is proposed for efficient Plantard multiplication by a constant on Cortex-M3 (Algorithm \ref{alg:mod_mul_M3}).
 Unlike the Plantard multiplication by a constant on Cortex-M4 \cite[Algorithm 11]{huang2022improved}, this algorithm accepts a 32-bit signed integer as input on low-end 32-bit platforms.
-If one implements the multiplication $[a\times bq^{\prime}]_{2l}$ with the $32\times 32$-bit multiplication instruction \textbf{mul}.
-The valid product locates in the most significant half of the 32-bit register $r$.
+If one implements the multiplication $[a\times bq^{\prime}]_{2l}$ with the $32\times 32$-bit multiplication instruction \textbf{mul}, the valid product locates in the most significant half of the 32-bit register $r$.
 Then, one need to shift the valid product to the least positive half so as to compute the later steps.
 The above shift operation might decrease the efficiency of Plantard arithmetic, as it consumes an extra cycle.
 In order to improve the efficiency, we propose to merge this shift operation with the ``add to $2^\alpha$" step by utilizing the inline barrel shifter operation on Cortex-M3 (cf. line 3 of Algorithm \ref{alg:mod_mul_M3}).
 This operation initiates by right-shifting register $r$ by 16 bits.
 Thereafter, the addition of $2^\alpha$ is directly carried out in the same cycle.
 After that, the remaining operations are computed by using just one multiplication and one right-shift instructions.
-In Section \ref{subsubsec:butterfly}, we will demonstrate how a similar technique can be employed for omitting the final shift operation in the CT algorithm on Cortex-M3.
+In Section \ref{subsubsec:butterfly}, a similar technique will be proposed to omit the final shift operation in the CT algorithm on Cortex-M3.